UCLNatSci/2022/NSCI0005/_sources/matrices_vectors/matrices.md

 In general, the values contained in a matrix could represent anything, although manipulating systems of linear equations is one of the most valuable uses of matrices.

-The Gaussian elimination technique that we have looked at is a brute force method for solving a given set of equations, whilst matrix methods are more concerned with finding general solutions and simplifications of certain types of problems.

 ### Notation